malwaredetectioninthewild/explore_data/README.md

 We prepared two datasets to release to the community, please read carefully for details and participation rules.

 1. **Train Data** (`MalwareITW_TrainData.zip`): This dataset includes only the sandbox traces for the samples first seen on VirusTotal before the training cut-off timestamp we used in our paper (`1522540800`, April 1st, 2018).
 We used this timestamp to split our training and testing sets.
 This dataset also includes the metadata for both sandbox and endpoint samples in the training split. **If you wish to participate in our leaderboard for realistic evaluations, you must request access to this dataset**.
-We are releasing a small subset of this dataset in this repository (`MalwareITW_TrainData_Sample.zip`).
-This sample has the same directory structure as the full Train data.
+We are releasing a small subset of this dataset in this repository (`MalwareITW_TrainData_Sample.zip`), which has the same structure as the full Train Data.

 <br>

 2. **TrainAndTest Data** (`MalwareITW_TrainAndTestData.zip`): This dataset includes all the sandbox traces we used in our paper and the metadata for all samples (both sandbox and endpoint samples). **If granted access to this dataset, you can no longer submit to our leaderboard**.
-We are releasing a small subset of this dataset in this repository (`MalwareITW_TrainAndTestData_Sample.zip`).
-This sample has the same directory structure as the full TrainAndTest data.
+We are releasing a small subset of this dataset in this repository (`MalwareITW_TrainAndTestData_Sample.zip`), which has the same structure as the full TrainAndTest Data.

 ---

 ### Included Files

-Please download and extract `MalwareITW_TrainData_Sample.zip` (or `MalwareITW_TrainData.zip`) and  `MalwareITW_TrainAndTestData_Sample.zip` (or `MalwareITW_TrainAndTestData.zip`) into the repository directory.
+Please download and extract `MalwareITW_TrainData.zip`and  `MalwareITW_TrainAndTestData.zip` into the repository directory (or their included `_Sample` versions).

 #### Metadata files: